Introduction

 Cathode

-Cathode is the device electrode that receives electrons from the external circuit[3].
+The cathode is the device electrode that receives electrons from the external circuit[3].
 Electrons "flow into the device through the cathode", so the electrical potential of the cathode becomes more "negative".

 Anode and Cathode - Examples

 Below are examples of devices where the anode and cathode have different electrical potentials.
-What always remains constant is the principle that the anode releases electrons (oxidation) and the cathode receives electrons (reduction).
+What always remains constant is the principle that the anode releases electrons (oxidation), and the cathode receives electrons (reduction).
 Thus, the principle from the definition is fully preserved.

 Electrochemical Cell

 An electrochemical cell is a general term for a device containing two electrodes immersed in an electrolyte.
-Electrochemical cells are divided into: galvanic cells and electrolytic cells.
+Electrochemical cells are divided into galvanic cells and electrolytic cells.

 Galvanic Cell